GunnarHolwerda/CommandBot/README.md

 ##### Description
 *   Creates an alias for an existing command

+# Setup
+Make sure you are using Python 3.4 when installing packages and running commands.

+#### Install all required packages using pip from `requirements.txt`

+`$ pip3 install /path/to/requirements.txt`

+#### Edit user.py

+Edit `user.py` to include your username and password for your Discord Account.
+Feel free to create a new account and put their credentials in the file, just make sure they have accepted an invite to your server.

+#### Run the client
+To run the client:
+`$ python3 custom_discord.py`

+Or you can make custom_discord.py executable and run it that way too.

+If you want the command to run in the background and be able to close the terminal window you run it in:

+`$ chmod +x /path/to/custom_discord.py`

+`$ nohup ./custom_discord.py &`

+In order to kill the command after running it with nohup, use `$ ps -ef | grep python3` to find the process id of the program and then kill it using `kill -9 <pid>`.

+NOTE: All commands here are given to be run on a linux system.

 # Notes
 I work on this in my free time and would love to hear suggestions you have for other commands you would like.